-But can this really explain the absence of blue?
+But can this really explain the absence of blue satisfactorily?
 Another theory suggests that the lack of blue comes down to the costs if using this particular color.
 Not the cost in terms of money, but rather the energy cost.
 Energy is a valuable resource in nature, where maximizing efficiency and effective conservation can be the difference between survival and death.

 Chemistry and Physics of Blue

-From a chemical point of view, emission of visible light is the result of fluorescence.
+From a chemical point of view, the emission of visible light is a result of fluorescence.
 Atoms and molecules contain electrons, which can be excited to higher energy levels, fluorescence occurs when these excited electrons come back down to their starting (ground state).
 Fluorescence is just the excess energy in the form of a photon, or light, of a particular wavelength.
 The more general term for this process is radiation.

 What this means is, from an evolutionary perspective, having a bunch of high energy structures that can emit blue light isn’t a particularly appealing prospect!
 These structures will require more energy to maintain and be more reactive than other lower energy, higher wavelength dyes, such as orange or brown.
 And when animals and plants do choose to present the color blue, they prefer using light-scattering physics instead!